Space-Solar/optical/README.md

 Whenever refering to "Optical", please cite a reference to the following publication: E.Centurioni, "Generalized matrix method for calculation of internal light energy flux in mixed coherent and incoherent multilayers", Applied Optics, Vol. 44, No. 35 (2005), pp 7532-7539.

 More info can be found in [Optical web page](https://www.centu.it/optical)

+##Changes in this fork

+Removed the GUI, so that the package can be imported in other scripts to allow for easy data extraction and simulation.
+Removed the experiment import/analysis capability.